ara3d/bim-open-schema/README.md

 Supporting and contributing to this project is as simple as [providing feedback](https://github.com/ara3d/bim-open-schema/issues/new?template=feedback.md).

-Active contributors are (in alphabetical order):
+Some of the people who have contributed are (in alphabetical order):

+* Ahmad Saleem Z - AnkerDB
 * Christopher Diggins - Ara 3D
 * Daryl Irvine - DG Jones and Partners
 * Karim Daw - Gensler